Navigatron/notes/content/envi/notes/OCT15.md

 [up](../index.md)

 # Video - Watch the US stall on climate change for 12 years

-- Republicans started with climate change, shifted to against.
+- Climate change used to be a bi-partisan issue, everyone was on board
+- This is no longer the case

-# PowerPoint - The Best Solution to Global Warming - Citizen's Climate Lobby
+# PowerPoint - "The Best Solution to Global Warming" - Citizen's Climate Lobby

 Citizen's Climate Lobby believes the gov can and should work.

 At the point of extraction, where the fuel enters the economy, charge a
 $100 fee per ton of Carbon.
-This charges coal more than oil more than gas.
+This charges coal more than oil, and oil more than gas.

 Fee, not a tax - "Taxes are evil", taxes create programs.
 Fee goes directly back into US households.